Trump says Islamic State leader Baghdadi dead in U.S. forces raid

-BAGHDAD/WASHINGTON (Reuters) - President Donald Trump announced on Sunday that fugitive Islamic State leader Abu Bakr al-Baghdadi died in a raid by U.S. special forces in northwest Syria, in a major blow to the jihadist group.
+WASHINGTON (Reuters) - Fugitive Islamic State leader Abu Bakr al-Baghdadi died “whimpering and crying” in a raid by U.S. special forces in northwest Syria, President Donald Trump announced on Sunday, in a major blow to the jihadist group.

-Baghdadi killed himself during the raid by detonating a suicide vest, Trump said in a televised address from the White House.
+Baghdadi killed himself during the raid by detonating a suicide vest after fleeing into a dead-end tunnel, Trump said in a televised address from the White House.

-Test results from the aftermath of the raid had positively identified Baghdadi, he said.
+He was positively identified by DNA tests 15 minutes after he died, the president said.

-Trump said “many” of Baghdadi’s people were killed, and added that in killing himself, Baghdadi also killed three children.
+Trump said “many” of Baghdadi’s people were killed and added that in blowing himself up, Baghdadi also killed three children.

-U.S. forces suffered no personnel losses, he said.
+U.S. forces suffered no personnel losses, he said, with the only injury being to a military dog.
 He also thanked Russia, Turkey, Syria and Iraq for their support.

 Baghdadi had long been sought by the United States as head of a jihadist group that at one point controlled large areas of Syria and Iraq, where it declared a caliphate.
-Islamic State has carried out atrocities against religious minorities and attacks on five continents in the name of a version of an ultra-fanatic Islam that horrified mainstream Muslims.
+Islamic State has carried out atrocities against religious minorities and attacks on five continents in the name of an ultra-fanatic version Islam that horrified mainstream Muslims.

 In recent years the group had lost most of its territory.